This tutorial explains how to split a design using the free-hand selection of object area.

 1. Choose Freehand Select Mode

 5 - Select the area which you want to separate (cut out).
-Move mouse pointer to Work Area and click left mouse button to place the starting point of the selection (Picture No. 2).
+Move mouse pointer to Work Area and click left mouse button to place the starting point of the selection (1 in Picture No. 2).
 Move mouse pointer to another position on Work Area and click left mouse button to place the second point of the selection, and repeat this procedure until you create a boundary around the whole part, which you want to separate.
+If you make a mistake, click right mouse button do delete the current last point of boundary.
 Finally, double click the left mouse button to close the boundary.
 The stitches lying inside the boundary are selected and drawn as red (Picture No. 3).

 2. Select area to separate